AGENTS 🤖 go here -> TREC-RAG/trec-rag-skills 🙂

 Overview

 The (TREC) Retrieval-Augmented Generation Track is intended to foster innovation and research within the field of retrieval-augmented generation systems.
-This area of research focuses on combining retrieval methods - techniques for finding relevant information within large corpora with Large Language Models (LLMs) to enhance the ability of systems to produce relevant, accurate, updated and contextually appropriate content.
+This area of research focuses on combining retrieval methods, which find relevant information within large corpora, with Large Language Models (LLMs) to help systems produce relevant, accurate, updated, and contextually appropriate content.

 The TREC RAG Track aims to bring the research community together around a unified benchmark to evaluate the end-to-end performance of systems that combine retrieval and generation.
 By structuring participation through distinct but complementary tasks, the track enabled deeper analysis of individual system components and their interactions.